 While many pilots opt to buy an iPad for aviation purposes, others prefer Android tablets, especially because they offer better value for money.

-While we cover both in this article, if you’re specifically looking to buy an iPad for aviation, take a look at our guide to the best iPad for Pilots where we cover the most recommended models for student, private and professional pilots in more detail.
+While I cover both in this article, if you’re specifically looking to buy an iPad for aviation, take a look at my guide to the Best iPads for Pilots where I cover the most recommended models for student, private and professional pilots in more detail.

 4 of the Best Aviation Tablets for Pilots